kg4ydw/noacli/documentation/Readme.md

     Find what things match the given command; shows both internal and external matches

-The following builtins must be the first word of a regular command and change the default output destination:
+The following builtins must be the first word of a regular command or addwrap command and change the default output destination:

 `small` (default if none specified)
     Send output to the small output dock window